-In 1908 the Austro-Hungarian Monarchy irregularly seized the formerly Ottoman province of Bosnia-Herzegovina, (which it had been administering with Ottoman consent since 1878), to prevent its being acquired by South Slav nations such that their
+In 1908 the Austro-Hungarian Monarchy irregularly claim the formerly Ottoman province of Bosnia-Herzegovina, (which it had been administering with Ottoman consent since 1878), to prevent its being

-This irregular seizure was denounced by several long established and powerful European states and was particularly protested at by Serbian and other South Slav nationalists.
+This irregular seizure was denounced by several long established and powerful European states and was particularly protested at by Serbian and other South Slav nationalists, who themselves

-In 1914 the heir to the Austro-Hungarian Imperial and Royal titles, together with his wife, were assassinated by a teenage Serbian nationalist in Sarajevo the capital of Bosnia-Herzegovina.
+In 1914 the heir to the Austro-Hungarian Imperial and Royal titles was assassinated, together with his wife, in Sarajevo the capital of Bosnia-Herzegovina by a teenage Serbian nationalist.

 Several weeks later Austro-Hungary, alleging that Serbian officials assisted the recent assassinations in Sarajevo, opted to declare war on the Kingdom of Serbia.
 Imperial Russia opted to